 The respondent is a 22-year-old Moroccan man.
 Previously interned for six months in Xanthi Pre-removal Detention Centre, north-eastern Greece.
-On the 8th of January 2021 the respondent was pushed back to Turkey upon his release from custody.
+On the 8th of January 2021 the respondent reports that he was pushed back to Turkey upon his release from custody.
 He alleged that this was coordinated by the Greek authorities.

-In the morning of the 7th of January, the respondent, together with three Moroccan, one Algerian and one Afghan (all males aged between 18 and 36) were informed by camp authorities that they were to be released.
+In the morning of the 7th of January, the respondent, together with three Moroccans, one Algerian and one Afghan (all males aged between 18 and 36) were informed by camp authorities that they were to be released.
 They instructed the men to collect their personal belongings and provide an address where they would be staying after their release.
 Afterwards, the camp authorities explained that they would drive them to the train station in Xanthi.
-The reason being that the detention centre was “far away.”
+The respondent reported the reason as being that the detention centre was “far away.”

-At 2:30 p.m. a white van came, carrying two male police officers.
-One plain clothed, the other in a blue uniform.
+At 2:30 p.m. a white van came, reportedly carrying two male police officers.
+The respondent described one as plain clothed, and the other in a blue uniform.
 The uniformed officer was familiar to the respondent – as he was employed at the detention centre.
 Before the men were loaded into the van, they were told to put their bags with their clothes and phones in the back of the vehicle.
 These items were not returned.
 The van did not drive to the train station.
 Instead, it drove to the back of the camp.

-There, the respondent saw six male police officers (two plain clothes, four uniformed) waiting next to another police van.
+There, the respondent reports seeing six male police officers (two plain clothes, four uniformed) waiting next to another police van.
 The respondent recognised the four officers in uniform from the detention centre.

 When they exited the van, the six were handcuffed and instructed to enter the other vehicle.
 Inside, they found nine Syrian men.
 The respondent had not seen them before.
 The Syrian men told him that they had been waiting in a “hidden cell” just outside of the camp before entering the police van.